-Table 192: Access Request Policy: General tab properties
+Table 196: Access Request Policy: General tab properties

 Property Description

 Name Enter a unique name for the access request policy.

 Limit: 50 characters

 Description Enter descriptive text that explains the access request policy.

 Limit: 255 characters

 Priority The priority of this policy compared to other policies in this entitlement.

 If a user desires to access an account in the scope of two different request polices within an entitlement, then the policy with the highest priority (that is, the lowest number) takes precedence.
-For more information, see How Safeguard for Privileged Passwords evaluates policy when a user submits an access request on page 471.
+For more information, see How Safeguard for Privileged Passwords evaluates policy when a user submits an access request on page 487.

 Choose Request Specify the type of request policy:

 Policy Type Credential

 Password

 SSH Key

+• API Key

 Session

 RDP (Remote Desktop Protocol)

 RDP Application

 SSH (Secure SHell)

 • Telnet

 Choose Credential Specify the type of credential:

-Type • Password
+Type Password

-SSH Key

-NOTE: You can configure an access request policy for a password or SSH key request, however, if the Privileged Passwords module license is not installed, you will not be able to submit a password or SSH key release request.

-Property Description Similarly, you can configure an access request policy for a session request; however, if the Safeguard for Privileged Sessions server is not joined to Safeguard for Privileged Passwords, you will be unable to submit a session request.
+Property Description SSH Key • API Key NOTE: You can configure an access request policy for a password, SSH key, or API key request; however, if the Privileged Passwords module license is not installed, you will not be able to submit a password, SSH key, or API key release request.
+Similarly, you can configure an access request policy for a session request; however, if the Safeguard for Privileged Sessions server is not joined to Safeguard for Privileged Passwords, you will be unable to submit a session request.
+NOTE: When checking out API keys, since multiple API keys may be associated with an account it will check out all the API Keys.
 Have the Access Policy Expire on Date and Time Select this to enforce an expiration date for the policy.
 Enter the expiration date and time.
 Use Time Windows Select this option to enforce time windows.
 Select and drag to highlight the hours you want to allow.
 Colored tiles are blocked times .
 Clear are available times.